dallonasnes/Anki-Android/README.md

 I rely on Anki for vocab and grammar practice.
 As my language skills have advanced, I've found myself increasingly consuming real-life materials in the foreign language - books, articles, movies, etc. But making Anki cards from real-life materials is tough and time consuming.
 A novel may have dozens of new words per page, and stopping to make a new Anki note for each one detracts from the experience of reading.
 Further, it may take _forever_ to make cards that cover all of the new vocabulary.

-How can I make best learn _all_ of the new words I come across, without subjecting myself to a painstaking task that quickly becomes impractical?
+How can I best learn _all_ of the new words I come across, without subjecting myself to a painstaking task that quickly becomes impractical?

 Changes in `custom-branch` in this repo seek to extend Anki to this use case.
 By checking out `custom-branch` and running the code locally, you will notice a new floating button that says `generate notes from custom content`.